Skip to content

 Bindings

-Properties can be set as a static value or can be passed an Accessor in which case whenever its value changes it will be reflected on the widget
+Properties can be set as a static value.
+Alternatively, they can be passed an Accessor, in which case whenever its value changes, it will be reflected on the widget.

 tsx